ClosedBusinessRound 2

 Australian Government · Australia

-Citizen Science Grants – Round 2 provides competitive grants for scientifically valid citizen science research projects with national impact that support community participation.
-Funding supports projects in Australia that engage the public in collecting or transforming data in areas of national significance.
+Citizen Science Grants – Round 2 provided competitive grants for scientifically valid citizen science research projects with national impact and community participation.
+Funding supported projects in Australia that engaged the public in collecting or transforming data in areas of national significance.

 Funding